 Equip yourself with the skills and knowledge to take care of your mental wellbeing and support others to do the same.

-You can choose to work directly with our expert trainers in multiple locations across the UK or complete an e-learning course, perfect for those with busy schedules.
+You can choose to work directly with our expert trainers in multiple locations across the UK or complete an online course, perfect for those with busy schedules.

 Learn about the factors influencing mental health and recognise signs of problems in yourself and in people around you.BOOK YOUR PLACE GET STARTED ONLINE